Introduction of Tourism

 If we study prehistory or proto-history or archeology we will come to know that humanlike beings have been moving from place to place for about 1 million years.
 Historically, the ability to travel was reserved for royalty and the upper classes.
 From ancient Roman times through to the 17th century, young men of high standing were encouraged to travel through Europe on a “grand tour”.
 Through the Middle Ages, many societies encouraged the practice of religious pilgrimage, as reflected in Tales and other literature.

 As early as the third millennium B.C., Egypt was a Mecca for travelers from the known world; they came to see the pyramids and other wonders of the prosperous and civilized country.
-Nobles sailed the Nile in small boats with comfortable cabins; on land they traveled in litters or chariots.
+Nobles sailed the Nile in small boats with comfortable cabins; on land, they traveled in litters or chariots.

 Tourism is not a new phenomenon for Hindus.
-In Sanskrit literature, there is found different terms for tourism derived from the root atan, which means leaving home for some time to other places.
+In Sanskrit literature, there are different terms for tourism derived from the root atan, which means leaving home for some time to other places.
 They had different types of tourism known as paryatan (going out for pleasure and knowledge), deshatan (going to places of religious importance).
 We get even many references of akhet (hunting) and vihara ( excursion).

 International Relation for Tourism Development